cmdPrompt2002/cs-comps/plan.md

 # A list of things one or more of you are worried about.
 This could be stuff you don't understand yet, things you think might take too long, etc.

-How to make a build system, how we will be configuring the server,
+How to make a build system, how we will be configuring the server, how to parse the server's response/request for authentication.

 # A brief explanation of how you're going to communicate and when you're going to meet to work together.